cosmosinnovate/python-course/README.md

 ```
 Dictionaries

+Now that you have learned some list and sets, it is time to learn something very powerful.

 Dictionaries are sometimes found in other languages as “associative memories” or “associative arrays”.
 Unlike sequences, which are indexed by a range of numbers, dictionaries are indexed by keys, which can be any immutable type; strings and numbers can always be keys